hlfcoding/sublime-mermaid/README.md

   participant B as Bob
   participant C as Carol
-  Note left of A: Alice likes to chat %% tab completion: 'note' A->B: Hello Bob, how are you? %% tab completion: 'message' loop Healthcheck
+  Note left of A: Alice likes to chat %% tab completion: 'note' A->B: Hello Bob, how are you? %% tab completion: 'msg' loop Healthcheck
     B->B: Bob checks himself...
   end %% tab completion: 'loop'